nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Aspect: Choice to provide a menu package:**

 * **Option 1 (our choice):** Separating it into a separate `menu` package.
-    * Advantage 1: Reduce the fuss of keying in the same name of the menu item repetitively when you add an order.
+    * Advantage 1: Ensure that the Order name added is a valid item on the menu, which prevents users from accidentally keying in a wrong order name.
-    * Advantage 2: Less repeated code
+    * Advantage 2: Allows user to see more details of the menu item in a separate tab (e.g. users can see a selling price, cost price and profit for each item)
     * Disadvantage: More time required to implement.

 * **Option 2:** Add item name as an attribute in the `Order` class.